Kelvin Beachum

-Kelvin Lee Beachum Jr. (born June 8, 1989) is an American football offensive tackle for the Arizona Cardinals of the National Football League (NFL).
-He played college football at SMU and was drafted by the Pittsburgh Steelers in the seventh round (248th overall) of the 2012 NFL draft.
+Kelvin Lee Beachum Jr. (born June 8, 1989) is an American professional football offensive tackle for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the SMU Mustangs and was selected by the Pittsburgh Steelers in the seventh round of the 2012 NFL draft.
 He has also played for the Jacksonville Jaguars and New York Jets.

 College career

-Beachum played offensive left tackle at Southern Methodist University (SMU).
+Beachum played offensive left tackle at Southern Methodist University.
 He was a four-year starter for the Mustangs and competed in the NFLPA Collegiate Bowl.
-He played alongside Josh LeRibeus later picked in the third round of the NFL Draft by the Redskins.
+He played alongside Josh LeRibeus, who was later picked in the third round of the NFL draft by the Washington Redskins.

 Professional career

+Pre-draft

 Coming out of college, Beachum was projected by the majority of analysts to be selected in the seventh round or be a priority undrafted free agent.
 He was ranked as the 24th best offensive guard although he played tackle in college.
 Many analysts and scouts were conflicted on his position due to his height.
 Beachum was invited to the NFL Combine as an offensive tackle and was able to complete all the drills and positional workouts.
-On May 14, 2012, he participated at SMU's Pro Day and decided to only do the bench.
-Although he lacked size for an offensive tackle, scouts did compliment his lateral movement and quickness off the ball.
+On May 14, 2012, he participated at Southern Methodist University's Pro Day and decided to do only the bench.
+Although he lacked size for an offensive tackle, scouts complimented his lateral movement and quickness off the ball.